-IV.
-SHAMROCK MODEL
+III.
+THE SHAMROCK MODEL

-The results for the ferromagnetic Ising chain presented in the previous section indicate that, in an effective double-well system, QMC simulations can efficiently simulate incoherent quantum tunneling and therefore they might potentially be as efficient as or even faster than QAs in solving complex optimization problems.
+The results for the ferromagnetic Ising chain presented in the previous section indicate that, in an effective double-well system, QMC simulations can efficiently simulate incoherent quantum tunneling and, therefore, they might potentially be as efficient as, or even faster than QAs in solving complex optimization problems.
 In order to understand if this finding is valid in a more general setup, the authors of Ref.
-[29] considered a model, named shamrock, which contains the minimal elements of frustration.
-This model is described by the Hamiltonian
+[29] considered a model, named "shamrock", which contains the minimal elements of frustration.
+This model is described by the following Hamiltonian: